hiroyasuakada/UnrealEgo/README.md

 ## UnrealEgo Dataset

 Please download the UnrealEgo dataset on [our project page](https://4dqv.mpi-inf.mpg.de/UnrealEgo/).
-The dataset is 1.9TB in total.
+The dataset is ~2.5TB, including all of the metadata.
+See below for more details.

 We provide txt files to divide UnrealEgo into training, validation, and testing splits.
 Please modify the txt files based on your local paths,